datas0lutions/s3ent/README.md

 Requirements:

       python3 and python3-pip
       boto3: For enabling interaction with AWS services such as S3.
       requests: A Python library for making HTTP requests.

 To use the script, simply use the bucket name from any container you plan to research.
 For example, if your target container's URL is:

       test123.s3-us-west-2.amazonaws.com

-all that is needed is to enter test123 when prompted, and a list of all objects within that container (up to 1 million, feel free to change if needed) will be printed, including "folder" paths within the bucket as well..
+simply enter test123 when prompted, and a list of all objects within that container (up to 1 million, feel free to change if needed) will be printed, including "folder" paths within the bucket as well..

 That's it.
 That's the script.